Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

-The spatial dynamics was further explored in~\cite{Sagi2012}, where the 1d diffusion of cold \Rb atoms undergoing Sisyphus cooling was studied.
-Starting with a narrow, thermally-equilibrated atomic cloud\footnote{This is achieved by allowing a long evaporation time where collisions thermalize the atomic cloud.
-The momentum distributions after the evaporation stage are verified to be Gaussian with variance corresponding to a temperature of 12~$\mu$K.}, the particles were released and their density profile absorption-imaged.
 In qualitative agreement with theory, a transition from normal to anomalous dynamics was observed and L\'evy distributions were found to fit well to the experimental data, confirming the transition between the normal Gaussian diffusion regime for deep enough lattices and the L\'evy regime below some critical $\widetilde{U}_0$.
-Both the power-law scaling of the root-mean-squared displacement and the L\'evy distribution of the displacement, with the L\'evy index changing with lattice depth were observed, in agreement with theory.
+Both the power-law scaling of the MSD and the L\'evy distribution of the displacement, with the L\'evy index changing with lattice depth were observed, in agreement with theory.
 The scaling collapse and the resultant L\'evy distributions are shown in the top panel of Fig.~\ref{fig:fig8}.
-The bottom panel shows the measured exponent of the time-dependent root-mean-squared displacement, as a function of $U_0/E_R$.
+The bottom panel shows the measured exponent of the time-dependent MSD, as a function of $U_0/E_R$.
 The superdiffusive nature of the spatial spreading is also in agreement with the theoretical expectations and, as well, the linear dependence of the exponent with $U_0/E_R$ is in agreement with Eq.~\ref{eq:xMSD}.

 This agreement between theory and experiment, while encouraging, still remains incomplete.
 In particular, exponents above 2 and the saturation at a value of 3 associated with the Richardson phase have yet to be observed.
 This is not totally unexpected, since if the particles are moving super-ballistically they will quickly leave the trap and may go undetected~\cite{Sagi2012}.
 A possible way to alleviate this may arise in the form of optically-engineered potentials which create strong confinement as well as reflecting boundary-conditions for the atomic packet~\cite{Gaunt2013,Livneh2018}.